elliotholden/lfcs-practice-exam/README.md

 * VirtualBox

-* In VirtualBox a private "vboxnet" netowrk will be created and a "Host-only Adapter" will be configured as the 2nd network adapter on each virtual machine.
+* In VirtualBox a private "vboxnet" network will be created and a "Host-only Adapter" will be configured as the 2nd network adapter on each virtual machine.
 Each server's ip address will be automatically convigured as follows:
   * home: 1.2.3.4
   * server1: 1.2.3.5
   * server2: 1.2.3.6